 - Isabella Plantation to Roehampton Gate (3¼ km)

-- Outside the plantation gate turn right and go through the car park, where there are several paths into a lightly wooded area.
+- Leave the plantation through Peg's Pond Gate and turn right to go through the car park, where there are several paths into a lightly wooded area.
 Take the second path on the right (ie. the one to the left of the path alongside the perimeter fence).
 Follow this out into a large open area and up to a lane.

 - Cross over the lane and a sandy horse ride to continue on a grassy path, with a large rhododendron-ringed enclosure (Pond Plantation) ahead on your right.
 At a path junction bear left onto a broad grassy path and follow this up a slope and round to the right.